edfeld/Node_ShoppingCart/README.md

 7. Once the customer has placed the order, the application checks if the store has enough of the product to meet the customer's request.

-   * If not, the app logs the phrase like `Insufficient quantity!`, and prevents the order from going through.
+   * If not, the app logs the phrase, `Insufficient quantity!`, and prevents the order from going through.

 8. If the store _does_ have enough of the product, the app will fulfill the customer's order.
    * The app updates the SQL database to reflect the remaining quantity.